alussana/nf-project-template/misc/README-template.md

 # AwesomeProject

 This is a README template for a project named AwesomeProject.
+It's supposed to live in the top level directory of the project and be named `README.md`.

 ## Build the container image